fantasyz/Krita_Hold_To_Show_Popup_Palette/README.md

 ## Known Issue

+When picking a brush, the popup will auto close, with the script also trigger when key up, that will bring back the popup.
+So cannot be used to pick a brush...

 If you manage to change the key setting from Shift+P to something else, just don't change to use Mouse R Click.
 There is a delay when krita handling the r-click.
 Otherwise, the popup won't close when the hold is too short.